-- And Him being in Bethany at the house of Simon the Leper, having reclined at the table, a woman having a very expensive alabaster bottle of scented oil of pure nard came to Him.
+- And Him being in Bethany at the house of Simon the leper while reclining at the table, a woman having a very expensive alabaster bottle of scented oil of pure nard came to Him.
 Having broken the alabaster bottle, she poured it on His head.

 - But some were indignant to one another, saying: “Why has this waste of scented oil happened?